googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 end angle of 110°, showing the inversion of the color line when the start angle is larger than the end angle.**

+Not more than one full rotation is drawn and there is no overlap in drawing for angles outside the 0° and 360° range.
+However, start and end angles can be positioned at angles below 0° and above 360°.
+Through that, and through how wide the ColorLine interval is defined, color stops may lie outside the 0° to 360° circle.
+This has an effect on the computation of the gradient colors inside the interval of 0° to 360°, but colors are not sampled from outside this interval.
+See figure 5.32 for an example.
+The color for angles lower than 330° is yellow due to the pad extend mode, then the color line transitions from yellow at 330° to red at 400°, but only the color values up until 360° are sampled for drawing.

 ![A sweep gradient, from yellow to red, with start angle of 330° and an end angle of 400°.](images/colr_conic_gradient_stop_angle_outside.png)